Terahertz field-driven magnon upconversion in an antiferromagnet: Main Text

 We begin by studying the driven magnon response at room temperature using THz electron spin resonance (ESR) polarimetry.
 We focus a linearly polarized, single-cycle THz pulse with a peak magnetic field $\mathbf{H}_{\textup{THz}}$ of $\sim$ 0.15 T onto a (010)-cut single-domain EFO crystal, which allows both magnon modes to be accessible.
 The magnetic field component of the THz pump pulse is first aligned with respect to either the $a$ ($\perp \mathbf{M}$) or $c$ ($\parallel\mathbf{M}$) crystallographic axis to selectively drive the qFM or the qAFM mode, respectively.
 To measure the THz-induced free-induction decay (FID) signals, $\mathbf{H}_{\textup{det}}$, of the driven modes, we use a recently developed single-shot detection method\cite{teo2015invited, gao2022high} which enables the rapid acquisition of THz waveforms with high signal-to-noise ratio.
-A wire-grid polarizer is placed in front of the detector to select the emitted THz field either parallel or perpendicular to that of the THz excitation pulses ($\mathbf{H}_{\textup{det}} \parallel$ $\mathbf{H}_{\textup{THz}}$ or $\mathbf{H}_{\textup{det}} \perp$ $\mathbf{H}_{\textup{THz}}$) (See Fig. 2a and Extended Data Fig. 2).
-In the linear response, driving a specific magnon mode along either the $a$ or $c$ crystallographic axis can generate FID signals only parallel to the pump magnetic field ($\mathbf{H}_{\textup{det}} \parallel$ $\mathbf{H}_{\textup{THz}}$) and none perpendicular to it ($\mathbf{H}_{\textup{det}} \perp$ $\mathbf{H}_{\textup{THz}}$).
-Figure 2b shows the time-domain FID signals for both excitation and detection configurations.
-As expected, the two FID signals in the parallel configuration reveal the coherent excitation of each magnon mode (see Figure 2b, top panel), and the Fourier spectra in Fig. 2c matches the previously reported magnon frequencies at room temperature (qFM, 0.38 THz and qAFM, 0.67 THz)\cite{yamaguchi2013terahertz}.
-However, when the THz pump field drives the qFM mode ($\mathbf{H}_{\textup{THz}} \parallel a$), we clearly observe the excitation of the qAFM mode revealed by the emitted signal in the perpendicular configuration, which is not predicted in linear response (see Figure 2b, dark red trace).
-Conversely, no qFM response is found when the THz magnetic field component is oriented along the $a$ axis to excite the qAFM mode (see Figure 2b, light grey trace).
+A wire-grid polarizer is placed in front of the detector to select the emitted THz field either parallel or perpendicular to that of the THz excitation pulses ($\mathbf{H}_{\textup{det}} \parallel$ $\mathbf{H}_{\textup{THz}}$ or $\mathbf{H}_{\textup{det}} \perp$ $\mathbf{H}_{\textup{THz}}$) (see Fig. 1b).
+In the linear response regime, driving a specific magnon mode along either the $a$ or $c$ crystallographic axis can generate FID signals only parallel to the pump magnetic field ($\mathbf{H}_{\textup{det}} \parallel$ $\mathbf{H}_{\textup{THz}}$) and none perpendicular to it ($\mathbf{H}_{\textup{det}} \perp$ $\mathbf{H}_{\textup{THz}}$).
+Figure 1c shows the time-domain FID signals for both excitation and detection configurations.
+As expected, each FID signal in the parallel configuration reveals the coherent excitation of a single magnon mode (see Figure 1c, top panel), and the Fourier spectra in Fig. 1d match the previously reported magnon frequencies at room temperature (qFM, 0.38 THz and qAFM, 0.67 THz)\cite{yamaguchi2013terahertz}.
+However, when the THz pump field drives the qFM mode ($\mathbf{H}_{\textup{THz}} \parallel a$), we clearly observe the excitation of the qAFM mode revealed by the emitted signal in the perpendicular polarization configuration, which is not predicted in linear response (see Figure 1c, dark red trace).
+Conversely, no qFM response is found when the THz magnetic field component is oriented along the $c$ axis to excite the qAFM mode (see Figure 1c, light grey trace).